 1.2 All driving non-members are subject to a $30 practice fee.
 Non-members may practice on the weekends only from 10:00am – 5:00pm.
 Members are responsible for making sure the club receives their guests practice fees.

 1.3 On race days, because of insurance and liability, EVERYONE (including members, non-members, vendors, business members and ALL their associates, etc.) entering the facility, are REQUIRED to purchase and wear a wristband.
 The cost of a wristband is $10 ($6 for under 12yrs).
 Members/participants are responsible for making sure their guests have purchased a wristband.
 Driver’s wristbands are included in their race fees.
 Anyone found not wearing a wristband may be asked to leave.

 1.4 Members are responsible for having their guests sign waivers, wear all required *safety gear, and follow all the club rules.

-- *Snell 2005 Helmet or later – full face, secured with a strap.
+- *Snell Helmet (refer to WKA tech manual) – full face, secured with a strap.
 Helmet must be in good condition and show no signs of damage.
 The driver is responsible

 for making sure that his or her fits properly and is securely fastened

 before entering the racing surface.
 In the case of a minor, this is the

 parent or guardian’s responsibility.
 Failure to properly secure the